|HPS 0410||Einstein for Everyone|

 The second important effect pertained to light.
-An unaccelerated observers finds that light propagates in a straight line in Minkowski spacetime.
+An unaccelerated observer finds that light propagates in a straight line in Minkowski spacetime.
 Here, for example, is such a light flash propagating across the box of Einstein's thought experiment.

 For the physicist accelerating with the box, however, the light will be judged to fall, just like everything else in the box.
 As a result, the physicist will find the light's path to be bent downward by the gravitational field.